Refining a Layer Mask with the Brush Tool

-Using the brush tool with layer masks will create an incredibly versatile environment in Photoshop.
-It allows you to draw over the exact areas you want to apply an adjustment to…and since this is a non-destructive workflow, you can always alter your adjustment at any time by simply applying new brushwork to the mask.
+And since layer masks are part of a non-destructive workflow, you can always come back and alter your adjustment at any time by simply applying new brushwork to the layer mask.

-For this comprehensive Photoshop tutorial, I’ll be showing you exactly how to use your brush tool to refine a layer mask so that it compliments the unique content of your image.
-Your ability to dictate where a layer should (and should not) be visible is key to creating a professional, wall-worthy landscape photograph.
+So for this comprehensive Photoshop tutorial, I’ll be showing you exactly how to use your brush tool to refine a layer mask so that it compliments the unique content of your image.
+Your ability to dictate where a layer should (and should not) be visible is key to creating a professional, wall-worthy photograph.

 Now if you’re a Lightroom user, the brush tool will be familiar as it works a lot like the adjustment brush…specifically how you can change the brush size, opacity, and feathering.